Introduction to summarytools

 5.2 Optional Statistics

-This feature has been requested several times since the package was released.
-Introduced in version 1.0.0, it provides control over which statistics to shown in the Stats/Values column.
-Namely, the third row, which displays IQR (CV), can be modified to show any available statistics in R. An additional “slot” (unused by default) is also made available.
+Introduced in version 1.0.0 in response to feature requests, a mechanism provides control over which statistics to shown in the Stats/Values column.
+The third row, which displays IQR (CV), can be modified to show any available statistics in R. An additional “slot” (unused by default) is also made available.
 To use this feature, define dfSummary.custom.1 and/or dfSummary.custom.2 using st_options() in the following way, encapsulating the code in an expression():

 st_options(